MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

 **Step 3: Schedule the event**
 As earlier, the callback function ```emberAfMainInitCallback()``` should be added to the *Zigbee_Switch_ZR_callbacks.c* file and schedule the event.
-The related code snippet should be like the followings:
+The related code snippet should be like the followings.
+More information about how to use the APIs to schedule events, please refer to the [API documentation](https://docs.silabs.com/zigbee/latest/em35x/group-event).

 ```
 // Using-event: Step 3